 Accordingly, ICANN in consultation with community has proposed to conduct as many as six case studies in the following scripts (Arabic, Chinese (Traditional and Simplified), Cyrillic, Devanagari, Greek, and Latin) to investigate the set of issues that need to be resolved to facilitate a good user experience for IDN variant TLDs.
 Each case study team has been requested to submit an Issues report for the script it is looking into.
 From these Issues report, a single Issues Report will be created.

 This document presents the Issues report developed by the Arabic Case Study Team.
+It is worth to mention that even these issues maybe of some concerns to the registries, this document is solely intended for the TLD level.

 Introduction to Arabic Script